Fire Path

 The essence of the FIRE movement isn't about "how much money you have," but "how many choices you have."
 It encourages us to re-examine consumption habits, actively save and invest, and ultimately take control of our lives.

-Now that you understand the basic concepts of FIRE and how to calculate your target, are you ready to take your first step?
+Now that you understand FIRE's basic concepts, historical origins, different types, and practical steps—are you ready to take your first step?

 Tools & Resources